 Place the original Certificate of Registration inside the vehicle glove compartment, along with the vehicle accident forms.
 See SPPM 7.20 for vehicle accident form requirements.

-The state of Washington Department of Licensing sends the vehicle title to the legal owner (WSU Risk Management, federal agency, or other) for filing.
+The state of Washington Department of Licensing sends the vehicle title to the legal owner (WSU Risk Management Services, federal agency, or other) for filing.

-The Office of Risk Management maintains the titles for all University vehicles.
+Risk Management Services maintains the titles for all University vehicles.

 The Property Inventory Section of the Controller's Office updates the University's AIS Property Inventory Application when it receives notification of acquisition or transfer of a vehicle.
 See 20.50 for property inventory procedures.

 All licensed University vehicles, regardless of cost, and all farm equipment and heavy machinery with an acquisition cost that exceeds $5000 must be tagged and inventoried.

 Once Property Inventory updates the Property Inventory Application, the information appears in the Vehicle Information System.

 Risk Management Services maintains the Vehicle Information System database.

 Property Inventory issues the department a Property Inventory Card and inventory tag after entering the information into the system.

 Departmental personnel are to secure the tag to the inside of the driver's door post.